rongi/async-task/README.md

 async-task for Android
 ===========================

 This library does the same thing AsyncTask does – runs code on background thread and gets result back to the main thread.
-But it is simpler, cleaner, easier to understand, strait-forward to use, hides no arcane knowledge (like how exactly cancel() works in AsyncTask).
-And it is more simple and straitforward than RxJava.
+But it is simpler, cleaner, easier to understand, straightforward to use, reqires no arcane knowledge to be used.
+And it requires less boilerplate code than RxJava.

 Basic usage
 ===========